qiwi/FeatureToggle/README.md

 ## R8/Proguard

 `FeatureToggle` modules have bundled proguard rules for its classes.
-However for each feature flag class you need to add proguard rule:
+However, for each feature flag class you need to add proguard rule:

 ```kotlin
 -keep class com.example.SampleFeatureFlag { *; }